Toggle menu

 • the smallest bedroom size in a licensable HMO is 6.51m2

-• the smallest bedroom size in a large HMO with more than 6 occupants is 7.5m2
+• the smallest bedroom size in a HMO where planning permission is required is 7.5m2

 Apply or a renew a HMO licence